EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/16_production/README.md

 Update the baseline table.
 The entry chunk should have dropped substantially.

+→ **Done when** the chunk count went up, the entry chunk went down — you can state the drop as a percentage — hovering a link fetches its chunk before the click, and `heavyReport` arrives on the export click.

 ### 3. `manualChunks`

 Group `vue`, `vue-router` and `pinia` into one chunk.
 Rebuild and compare.

 Then answer honestly: did the **total** size go up?
 Why?
 Is the trade-off worth it here, and what would make it not worth it?

+→ **Done when** the three libraries sit in one chunk and you have answered both questions with the numbers in front of you.

 ### 4. Environments — `src/config/index.ts` + `env.d.ts`